 The progress made by all pupils is regularly monitored and reviewed by the school.
-Initially, any concerns raised by teachers, parents/carers or other agencies are addressed by appropriate differentiation within
+Initially, any concerns raised by teachers, parents/carers or other agencies are addressed by appropriate differentiation within the classroom and a record is kept of any strategies or interventions that are used to support the pupil.
+This can then be reviewed in any further discussions if the concerns persist.

 If a pupil continues to raise concerns the class teacher will work with the school's Special Educational Needs Coordinator (SENDCo) to assess if the pupil has a special educational need and agree the appropriate support.
-Details of assessment tools and materials used in St David's C of E Primary School can be found in Appendix 2.
+Details of assessment tools and materials used in St David's CE Primary School can be found in Appendix 2